ducpham03/Business-Data-Analyzer-Project/README.md

 **Processing the contents**

-Once the content is loaded, the data will be kept in a separate list for each NAICS code.
-This can be done by using own implementation of ArrayList and LinkedList based on the arguments provided.
+Once the content is loaded, the data will be kept in a separate list for each NAICS code by using an implementation of ArrayList and LinkedList based on the arguments provided.
 The NAICS code is provided as a range in the dataset (eg. 4400-4599).
-In the next section, the user can ask for a particular NAICS code summary and you should be able to determine which range the code falls under.
-Arrange data structure to answer the questions.
+Users can ask for a particular NAICS code summary and the program can determine which range the code falls under.
 _______________

 **Executing user commands**

-After reading the contents and analyzing it, ask the user to enter commands.
+After reading the contents and analyzing it, users can enter commands.
 The sample commands are given below.
-The program will exit when the user enters the command quit:
+The program will exit when the user enters the command "quit":

 <br/>
 Command: Zip 94108 Summary